Planning a Trip to Montserrat: What Weather Matters

 December: Shoulder Season

 December marks the return of dry conditions as the year closes.
-Temperatures average 26°C79°F with highs around 29°C84°F. Rainfall retreats to 34 mm1.3 in, humidity stands at 74%, and winds blow at 25 km/h16 mph.
+Temperatures average 26°C79°F with highs around 29°C84°F. Average rainfall drops to around 140 mm6 in, humidity averages around 74%, and winds average around 35 km/h22 mph.

 As the holiday season approaches, accommodation prices begin rising again, though early-to-mid-December often offers better rates than January.